sass/sass/doc-src/SASS_REFERENCE.md

       padding: 4px;
       margin-top: 10px; }

-Any number of mixins may be defined and there is no limit on the number that can be included in a particular selector.

-Mixin definitions can also include references to other mixins.
+Mixins may also be included outside of any rule
+(that is, at the root of the document) as long as they don't directly define any properties or use any parent references.
 For example:

-{.sass-ex}
-    =compound
-      +highlighted-background
-      +header-text

-    =highlighted-background
+    @mixin silly-links {
+      a {
+        color: blue;
+        background-color: red;
+      }
+    }

+    @include silly-links;

+is compiled to:

+    a {
+      color: blue;
-      background-color: #fc0
+      background-color: red; }
-    =header-text
-      font-size: 20px

-{.scss-ex}
+Mixin definitions can also include other mixins.
+For example:

     @mixin compound {
       @include highlighted-background;
       @include header-text;
     }

-    @mixin highlighted-background {
+    @mixin highlighted-background { background-color: #fc0; }
-      background-color: #fc0;
-    }
-    @mixin header-text {
+    @mixin header-text { font-size: 20px; }
-      font-size: 20px;
-    }

 Mixins that only define descendent selectors, can be safely mixed into the top most level of a document.

-### Arguments
+### Arguments {#mixin-arguments}

-Mixins can take arguments which can be used with SassScript:

-{.sass-ex}
-    =sexy-border($color)
-      border:
-        color: $color
-        width: 1in
-        style: dashed
-    p
-      +sexy-border("blue")

-{.scss-ex}
+Mixins can take arguments SassScript values as arguments, which are given when the mixin is included and made available within the mixin as variables.

+When defining a mixin,
+the arguments are written as variable names separated by commas, all in parentheses after the name.
+Then when including the mixin, values can be passed in in the same manner.
+For example:

-    @mixin sexy-border($color) {
+    @mixin sexy-border($color, $width) {
       border: {
         color: $color;
-        width: 1in;
+        width: $width;
         style: dashed;
       }
     }

-    p { @include sexy-border("blue"); }
+    p { @include sexy-border(blue, 1in); }

 is compiled to:

     p {
-      border-color: #0000ff;
+      border-color: blue;
       border-width: 1in;
       border-style: dashed; }

-Mixins can also specify default values for their arguments:
+Mixins can also specify default values for their arguments using the normal variable-setting syntax.

-{.sass-ex}
-    =sexy-border($color, $width: 1in)
-      border:
-        color: $color
-        width: $width
-        style: dashed
-    p
-      +sexy-border("blue")

-{.scss-ex}
+Then when the mixin is included, if it doesn't pass in that argument, the default value will be used instead.
+For example:

     @mixin sexy-border($color, $width: 1in) {
       border: {
         color: $color;
         width: $width;
         style: dashed;
       }
-    p { @include sexy-border("blue"); }
+    p { @include sexy-border(blue); }
+    h1 { @include sexy-border(blue, 2in); }

 is compiled to:

     p {
-      border-color: #0000ff;
+      border-color: blue;
       border-width: 1in;
       border-style: dashed; }

-## Comments

-Sass supports two sorts of comments: those that show up in the CSS output and those that don't.

-### CSS Comments: `/*`

-"Loud" comments are just as easy as silent ones.
-These comments output to the document as CSS comments, and thus use the same opening sequence: `/*`.
-For example:

-{.sass-ex}
-    /* A very awesome rule.
-    #awesome.rule
-      /* An equally awesome property.
-      awesomeness: very

-{.scss-ex}
-    /* A very awesome rule. */
-    #awesome.rule {
-      /* An equally awesome property. */
-      awesomeness: very;
-    }

-becomes

-    /* A very awesome rule. */
-    #awesome.rule {
-      /* An equally awesome property. */
-      awesomeness: very; }

-You can also nest content beneath loud comments.
-For example:

-{.sass-ex}
-    #pbj
-      /* This rule describes
-        the styling of the element
-        that represents
-        a peanut butter and jelly sandwich.
-      background-image: url(/images/pbj.png)
-      color: red

-{.scss-ex}
-    #pbj {
-      /* This rule describes
-        the styling of the element
-        that represents
-        a peanut butter and jelly sandwich. */
-      background-image: url(/images/pbj.png);
-      color: red;
-    }

-becomes

-    #pbj {
-      /* This rule describes
-       * the styling of the element
-       * that represents
-       * a peanut butter and jelly sandwich. */
-      background-image: url(/images/pbj.png);
-      color: red; }

-### Sass Comments: `//`

-It's simple to add "silent" comments, which don't output anything to the CSS document, to a Sass document.
-Simply use the familiar C-style notation for a one-line comment, `//`, at the normal indentation level and all text following it won't be output.
-For example:

-{.sass-ex}
-    // A very awesome rule.
-    #awesome.rule
-      // An equally awesome property.
-      awesomeness: very

-{.scss-ex}
-    // A very awesome rule.
-    #awesome.rule {
-      // An equally awesome property.
-      awesomeness: very;
-    }

-becomes

-    #awesome.rule {
-      awesomeness: very; }

-You can also nest text beneath a comment to comment out a whole block.
-For example:

-{.sass-ex}
-    // A very awesome rule
-    #awesome.rule
-      // Don't use these properties
-        color: green
-        font-size: 10em
-      color: red

-{.scss-ex}
-    // A very awesome rule
-    #awesome.rule {
-      // Don't use these properties
-      // color: green
-      // font-size: 10em
-      color: red;
-    }

-becomes

-    #awesome.rule {
+    h1 {
+      border-color: blue;
+      border-width: 2in;
-      color: red; }
+      border-style: dashed; }

 ## Output Style